 Toyota Manufacturing UK has celebrated international success through WorldSkills UK Competitions since 2015.
 These competitions give apprentices access to unrivalled technical and mindset training – increasing their productivity and giving their employer a platform to showcase its outstanding emerging talent on the world stage.

-Danny Slater and Jack Dakin – both currently Toyota apprentices – represented the UK in Mechatronics at WorldSkills Budapest 2018 and will be taking part in WorldSkills Kazan 2019.
+Danny Slater and Jack Dakin – also ex-Toyota apprentices – represented the UK in Mechatronics at WorldSkills Budapest 2018 and WorldSkills Kazan 2019.

 Creating a world-class apprenticeship scheme